willemml/CH-Decryptor/README.md

 dummy project, build it, and then copy the files from the `DummyGame_Data/Managed` directory to the `Clone Hero_Data/Managed` directory (replacing all files).

+**NOTE:** on Windows Clone Hero cannot be installed in `C:\Program Files`, this program will not work if that is the case.
+This is probably caused by Windows security settings.
+Moving the Clone Hero game directory somewhere else (your desktop for example) should avoid this issue.

+After doing all this, run the game once (it will likely crash, but thats ok).
+This will generate the BepInEx folder tree and config file.

 You will also need to set `HideManagerGameObject = true` in BepInEx's config file (`BepInEx/config/BepInEx.cfg`).

 Once BepInEx is installed, install my patcher plugin ([CH-Patcher](https://github.com/willemml/CH-Patcher)).
 Then drop `Decryptor.dll` (which you can get from the GitHub releases) into the BepInEx plugins folder.

-Finally, grab the `Clone Hero_Data/StreamingAssets/songs` (on Windows this is in the game directory, on macOS it is in `Clone Hero.app/Contents/Resources`), and put it in the same directory as `./run_bepinex.sh` (mac, linux) or `Clone Hero.exe` (Windows).
+Finally, grab the `Clone Hero_Data/StreamingAssets/songs` folder (on Windows this is in the game directory, on macOS it is in `Clone Hero.app/Contents/Resources`), and put it (the entire folder, with its contents) in the same directory as `./run_bepinex.sh` (mac, linux) or `Clone Hero.exe` (Windows).

 Then, open the game.
 It should exit after a couple seconds and the dumped charts will be located in